BioContainers/edu/docs/what_is_biocontainers.rst

 -  Browse our list of containers
 -  Propose your own ideas or software
--  Interact with other if you think there is something missing.
+-  Interact with others if you think there is something missing.

 .. |Slack| image:: https://img.shields.io/badge/slack-join%20chat-ff69b4.svg